kubernetes/kube-state-metrics/docs/metrics/extend/customresourcestate-metrics.md

               valueFrom:
                 celExpr: "(double(value.used) / double(value.total)) * 100.0"

-        # Conditional metric based on state
+        # Conditional metric
         - name: "is_healthy"
-          help: "Whether the resource is healthy (1 = healthy, 0 = unhealthy)"
+          help: "Whether the resource is healthy"
           each:
             type: Gauge
             gauge: